marcoemrich/index_kata/README.md

 State is the devil.
 All programmers know it.
 However, getting rid of state is hard.
 This kata is designed to have various needs for keeping state.
 You might not be able to banish it completely.
 Maybe there a way to contain the state or make it easier to deal with?

 ## Description
 Imagine to write part of a service that generates book indexes.
 There is a contract, that your function *pageReferenceText* gets called (by the book production system) everytime there is a reference found for a specific word.
-Let's say you want to index the term *fill*.
-Your function will get called for every place the word "cat" is found in the book.
+Let's say you want to index the term *cat*.
+Your function gets called for every place the word *"cat"* is found in the book.

 So your function receives two arguments:

-1. the term
+1. the **term**
-2. the *page number* where the term was found.
+2. the **page number** where the term was found.

 #### Example